Housing Options For Older Adults In North Carolina & The Triangle Area

 All that said, here are a few specific things to consider if accessibility is a major factor: If you anticipate having difficulty climbing stairs, a single-story home with a ground-level front door is most likely your best choice.

-Stick to a central location with easy access to most major amenities and medical facilities.
+Stick with a central location with easy access to most major amenities and medical facilities.
 Avoid homes with stairs leading to the front door (though this can sometimes be remedied by modifying the property grading).

 Consider a townhouse or condominium rather than a detached home, since owners’ associations typically handle the majority of property maintenance for you.
 (See also: What’s the Difference between a Townhome and a Condo—and Does it Really Matter?)

-Ask Yourself: Do I Really Need to Move Right Now?
+Do I Really Need to Move Right Now?

 The fundamental decision of whether or not to move is going to depend on a lot of factors, but if you are in a good location, you may want to evaluate the feasibility of modifying the current home to meet your changing lifestyle needs.
 For those who strongly desire to stay in the existing home for at least a few more years, there are a number of improvements that can make the home considerably safer.
 One valuable exercise that you can do: identify a list of specific accessibility challenges or hazards in the home and calculate the cost of retrofitting the property to alleviate them.
 Here are a few of the most common ways to improve the safety of a home for aging adults: